Shiny-Miner/Gradient-Emerald-Modernization/README.md

 `Current Helpers : Shiny Miner`

-This Project is not affilated to CFRU for its developers, consider me only xD
+This Project is not affilated to CFRU or its developers, consider me only xD

 Help me out with this !!!
 Discord : shinyhunter08